Q: What is your experience caring for pets?

 PPS&P cares for all breeds of dogs, cats, birds, fish, pot bellied pigs, pocket pets and other animals as well.
 Sorry, no reptiles or farms.

-Q: Are you licensed, bonded and insured?
+Q: Are you licensed and insured?

 Yes.
-For your safety and peace of mind my insurance and bonding is specifically designed for the pet care service industry and is through Business Insurers of the Carolinas.
+For your safety and peace of mind my insurance is specifically designed for the pet care service industry and is through Business Insurers of the Carolinas.
 PPS&P is also licensed with the state of Indiana.
 And is a member of the National Association of Professional Pet Sitters (NAPPS).

 Q. How much notice do I need when I make a reservation?